nutteloost/simple-swipe-card/README.md

 - Pagination dots
 - Configurable card spacing
 - Visual editor support
-- Loopback mode for continuous navigation
+- Multiple loop modes: no looping, jump to start/end, or continuous infinite scrolling
 - Support for both horizontal and vertical swiping
 - Automatic Slideshow (Auto-Swipe):
     - Cards can cycle automatically at a user-defined interval